-As we look ahead to November’s elections, North Hills Patch is devoted to bringing you information you need about races in town.
+As we look ahead to November’s elections, North Hills Patch is devoted to bring you the information you need about every race in town.
 Here's our start on the candidates and issues we'll be covering as November draws near.
 Bookmark this page for updates.

-President Barack Obama vs. former Massachusetts Gov. Mitt Romney.
+President Barack Obama versus former Massachusetts Governor Mitt Romney.

-Pennsylvania has delivered its 20 electoral votes to the Democratic nominee for President in the last five elections.
-If current polls hold steady, Mr. Obama will make it six in a row in November.
+Pennsylvania has delivered its 20 electoral votes to the Democratic nominee for President in the last five elections, and if hold steady, Mr. Obama will make it six in a row in November.

-The president has not taken Pennsylvania’s support for granted and has made several trips to Western Pennsylvania in the past several years, even going as far as choosing Pittsburgh to host the G-20 summit in 2009.
-In his most recent visit in October of 2011, the president lobbied for his $447 billion American Jobs Act, which continues to face an uphill battle with Republicans in Congress.
+The President has not taken Pennsylvania’s support for granted, and has made to the western Pennsylvania area in the past several years, even going as far as choosing Pittsburgh to host the G-20 summit in the fall of 2009.
+In his most president lobbied for his $447 billion dollar American Jobs Act, which continues to face an uphill battle by Republicans in congress.

-Mitt Romney is no stranger to the region either, even though some experts suggest the GOP nominee seems to place little importance on winning votes in Pennsylvania.
+Mitt Romney is no stranger to the region either, even though suggest the GOP nominee seems to place little importance on winning votes in Pennsylvania.

-Romney visited Pittsburgh for a fundraiser in October; the event was closed to the media.
+Romney for a fundraiser in October; the event was closed to the media.

 Romney was back in Pittsburgh a month later, criticizing the president for the nation’s unemployment rate during a visit to a family-owned manufacturing plant in O’Hara.

-The No. 1 issue for Western Pennsylvania voters, as with many others across the country, is jobs and the sluggish economic recovery.
+The number one issue for western Pennsylvania voters, as with many voters across the country, is jobs and the sluggish economic recovery.

-President Obama continues to campaign for the American Jobs Act, which the White House says will prevent up to 280,000 teacher layoffs, allow for the hiring of tens of thousands of police officers and firefighters, encourage the hiring of returning veterans and invest billions into roads, rails, airports and waterways.
+President Obama continues to campaign for the American Jobs Act, which the White House says, will prevent up to 280,00 teacher layoffs, allow for the hiring of tens of thousands of police officers and firefighters, encourage the hiring of returning veterans, and invest billions into roads, rails, airports and waterways.

 PA 12th Congressional District